ksdtech/IOIOPlotter/README.md

 Installed OpenCV for Android Studio: http://stackoverflow.com/questions/27406303/opencv-in-android-studio<br>
 1. Download latest OpenCV SDK for Android from http://opencv.org/downloads.html and decompress the zip file.
-2. Import OpenCV to Android Studio, From File -> New -> Import Module, choose sdk/java folder in the unzipped OpenCV archive.
+2. Import OpenCV to Android Studio, From File > New > Import Module, choose sdk/java folder in the unzipped OpenCV archive.
 3. Update build.gradle under imported OpenCV module to update 4 fields to match your project build.gradle a) compileSdkVersion b) buildToolsVersion c) minSdkVersion and d) targetSdkVersion.
-4. Add module dependency by Application -> Module Settings, and select the Dependencies tab.
+4. Add module dependency by Application > Module Settings, and select the Dependencies tab.
 Click + icon at bottom, choose Module Dependency and select the imported OpenCV module.
-5. For Android Studio v1.2.2, to access to Module Settings : in the project view, right-click the dependent module -> Open Module Settings
+5. For Android Studio v1.2.2, to access to Module Settings : in the project view, right-click the dependent module, then Open Module Settings
 6. Copy libs folder under sdk/native to Android Studio under app/src/main.
 7. In Android Studio, rename the copied libs directory to jniLibs and we are done.